-While New Zealand’s ethnic women have made their mark in business and various other fields of activity, their participation in politics, especially by women of Indian origin, has been somewhat limited.
+Indian Newslink believes that while New Zealand’s ethnic women have made their mark in business and various other fields of activity, their participation in politics, especially by women of Indian origin, has been somewhat limited.

-That is the basis of a research being conducted jointly by Associate Professor Rachel Simon-Kumar of University of Auckland and Professor Priya Kurian of Waikato University are jointly conducting a research on the role of ethnic women in politics.
+Associate Professor Rachel Simon-Kumar of University of Auckland and Professor Priya Kurian of Waikato University are jointly conducting a research on the role of ethnic women in politics.

 Jeopardy or Advantage?